alienpup/news/republicnews119.md

 # RMS Republic News - Scrapbook Page 119

-## (Article 1) Daily Wireless Stories of the Sea Told by "Jack" Binns, Hero of the Republic
+## Daily Wireless Stories of the Sea Told by "Jack" Binns, Hero of the Republic

----

-## Third Article in Series BINNS, THE "C. Q. D.' MAN Earthquake Told by Wireless.
+### Third Article in Series BINNS, THE "C. Q. D.' MAN Earthquake Told by Wireless.

----

-## How the News of the Great Earthquake in Italy Was Flashed Over the Ocean Immediately After Disaster.
+### How the News of the Great Earthquake in Italy Was Flashed Over the Ocean Immediately After Disaster.

----

-## (Copyrighted, 1909, by the Press Publishing Company.)
+### (Copyrighted, 1909, by the Press Publishing Company.)
 BY JOHN ROBINSON BINNS, The Republic's Famous  C. Q. D. Man.

 "C. Q., C. Q., C. Q.—Earthquake has ravished Italy's boot.
 Maybe half a million dead.
 Messina straits wiped out.
 Greatest disaster in world's history.
 Old Scylla and Charybdis gone.
 Stand by-did you feel shocks?
 F. S.